Treble from the spot

 1985 - We won our League Cup Fourth Round encounter 2-1, thanks to a Jan Mølby brace inside a minute.
 The first followed a run from deep inside his own half, with the winner coming from the spot.
 Phil Neal sat on the bench for his final appearance in a reds match-day squad.
 Paul McGrath had put the visitors ahead early on.

-1910 - Arthur Goddard converted a penalty with Jack Parkinson and James Stewart also striking as we beat them 3-2 in a First Division meeting.
+1910 - Arthur Goddard converted a penalty with Jack Parkinson and Jimmy Stewart also striking as we beat them 3-2 in a First Division meeting.
 However, the Red Devils went on to claim their second League title that season.
 Charlie Roberts scored for the visitors, with Sandy Turnbull nabbing the last of his six past us.

 Mixed fortunes against the Seasiders

 1938 - We beat Blackpool at Anfield with Bill Kinghorn nabbing the only goal of the game in the tenth minute, his first for the reds.
 This was George Kay’s hundredth League game in charge.

 1932 - We lost 4-1 at Bloomfield Road in another top-flight meeting, despite Dave Wright giving us the lead after just two minutes.
 Jimmy Hampson netted the last two of his six goals against us, with Albert Butterworth also bagging a brace.

 1949 – Scottish centre-froward Sam Shields played his only goal for the club as we drew 1-1 at Wolverhampton Wanderers.
 Dennis Wilshaw struck one of his seven goals against the reds, with Willie Fagan bagging our goal.